nttbdrk25/MRAP/README.md

 Traning and testing MRAP$^\mathrm{avg\\_std}' on Stanford Dogs for MobileNetV3 by default.
-Please change the code in the MRAP.py file for the favorable networks. in the default path of dataset: '../../../datasets/Stanford Dogs'
+Please change the code in the MRAP.py file for the favorable networks.
+The default path of dataset: '../../../datasets/Stanford Dogs'.

 For tranining, run command:
 ```